apoorvaagupta/Airport-Management-System/README.md

 ```

 ### Setting up the database
-> Make sure o have postgres installed(postgresql 96 preferable) and the server is started
+> Make sure to have postgres installed(postgresql 96 preferable) and the server is started

 ```bash
 psql